PaddlePaddle/PaddleSpeech/cloud/README.md

 ": "nor is mister ..."}
 ```

-- `TEST_MANIFEST`: Absolute path of train data manifest file in local filesystem.This file has format like  TRAIN_MANIFEST.
+- `TEST_MANIFEST`: Absolute path of train data manifest file in local filesystem.
+This file has format like `TRAIN_MANIFEST`.
 - `VOCAB_FILE`:  Absolute path of vocabulary file in local filesytem.
-- `MEAN_STD_FILE`: Absolute path of vocabulary file in local filesytem.
+- `MEAN_STD_FILE`: Absolute path of normalizer's statistic file in local filesytem.
 - `CLOUD_DATA_DIR:`  Absolute path in PaddleCloud filesystem.
 We will upload local train data to this directory.
 - `CLOUD_MODEL_DIR`: Absolute path in PaddleCloud filesystem.
 PaddleCloud trainer will save model to this directory.

->Note: Upload will be skipped if target file has existed in  ${CLOUD_DATA_DIR}.
+>Note: Upload will be skipped if target file has existed in `CLOUD_DATA_DIR`.

-## Step2  Configure computation resource
+## Step-2  Configure computation resource

-You can configure computation resource in pcloud_submit.sh:
+Configure computation resource in pcloud_submit.sh:

 ```
 # Configure computation resource and submit job to PaddleCloud
  paddlecloud submit \